Best Lovecraftian Games 2025

 Ultimately, Moons of Madness is nothing groundbreaking, and it has received mixed reviews, but we feel that it is still worth playing if you’re a fan of Lovecraftian horror, as it has excellent atmosphere and outstanding graphics.

 Gameplay-wise, Conarium is similar to Moons of Madness.
-It is a narrative-driven adventure game, and it has all the same pros and cons as Moons of Madness: it looks great, and it’s highly atmospheric, but it’s also very linear and brief.
+It is a narrative-driven adventure game, and it has all the same pros and cons as Moons of Madness: it looks beautiful, and it’s highly atmospheric, but it’s also very linear and brief.

 And much like Moons of Madness, Conarium has received mixed reviews, but what we’ve said about the previous game stands: it has superb graphics and strong ambiance, so if you’re a Lovecraft fan, it’s worth trying out.